For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

 A 'vulnerable person’ is generally defined as children (under 18 years), the elderly, or any person who, by nature of a physical, emotional or psychological condition, is dependent on other persons for care and assistance with day-to-day living.

 Someone working in an environment where they may have passing or incidental contact with vulnerable persons - such as a receptionist, maintenance worker, kitchen worker or in an administrative role - would not usually qualify for a VS check.

-Public Safety Canada offers valuable information to assist agencies and employers on hiring employees and volunteers, including guidance on which level of police check is most appropriate based on the position, and how to determine screening requirements.
+Public Safety Canada offers valuable information to assist agencies and employers on hiring employees and volunteers, including guidance on which level of police check is most appropriate based on the position, and how to determine record requirements.
 Their 2012 Screening Handbook is an excellent resource and reference document, can can be found at:

 Do I need a police check to get a job?

 Not necessarily.
 Although some employers do not require one, more and more are asking for police checks as part of the application process.
 We advise employers to use the police check as one of the last steps in the process, after they've reviewed your application, conducted interviews and checked references.